kaihendry/dabase.com/content/blog/mikrotik-wifi6.md

 # wifiwave's Capsman is not compatible with the older Capsman.

-So now you have to run two controllers affectively.
+Now you have to run two controllers affectively.
 From [Mikrotik 7.13](https://youtu.be/37aff6d14Xk?t=572) you will be able to run both.
 At time of writing, this is not possible on current stable.

 # Capsman behaves differently